inoio/play.g8/README.md

 ~/Documents/inoio/tmp/banking/docker$
 ```

 The application is now running on port *32779* and grafana on port *32775*.
 Passing aspectjweaver to your app has been taken care of.
+Kamon is configured to use the play, systems metrics and statsd modules.

 Relevant sections for configuration are in `docker.sbt` and `application.conf` in the Kamon section.
-Before publishin docker containers to public repositories, please adjust the maintainer entry in `docker.sbt`
+Before publishing docker containers to public repositories, please adjust the maintainer entry in `docker.sbt`

 ### Making releases